ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md

+**4.1.2**

+- Ancient Scepter: Non-upgraded Eviscerate no longer resets duration on kill.
+- Ancient Scepter: Fixed several other cases where having negative item count could cause skills to act like their scepter replacements.

 **4.1.1**

 - Ancient Scepter: Skill lookup is now more stable.
 It should no longer replace the wrong skill if another mod switches slots around, e.g. by adding a new passive variant.